Native Sons of the Golden West

-The Native Sons of the Golden West is a fraternal service organization founded in the U.S. state of California in 1875, dedicated to historic preservation and documentation of the state's historic structures and places, the placement of historic plaques, and other charitable functions in California.
-In 1890 they placed California's first marker honoring the discovery of gold, which gave rise to the state nickname "The Golden State".
-U.S. President Richard M. Nixon and Chief Justice Earl Warren were NSGW presidents.
+The Native Sons of the Golden West (NSGW) is a fraternal service organization founded in the U.S. state of California in 1875, dedicated to historic preservation and documentation of the state's historic structures and places, the placement of historic plaques, and other charitable functions in California.
+In 1890 the organization placed California's first marker honoring the discovery of gold, which gave rise to the state nickname, "The Golden State".
+U.S. President Richard M. Nixon and Chief Justice Earl Warren served terms as presidents of the NSGW.